AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Experiments

-\textbf{Comparison with Baseline Methods}.
-We compare AMER with other interaction exploration methods on non-sequential datasets, and show the results in Tab.~\ref{tab:non-sequential}.
-It can be observed that DeepFM + AMER-I (DeepFM with interactions explored by AMER) consistently surpasses competitive hand-crafted baselines (xDeepFM, FibiNet) and AutoML-based baselines (AutoCross, AutoFIS) on different tasks over multiple runs, validating the efficacy of interaction exploration module in AMER.
-Moreover, our method gains remarkable improvement over DeepFM + AMER-I when combining searched interactions with backbone model of AMER (AMER-2) and aggregation MLP investigation (AMER-23), which verifies both the design of SE connection and the importance of MLP search.
-The searched interactions and MLPs can be found in Appendix~E.2.
+\textbf{Evaluation on Non-sequential Scenario}.
+Tab.~\ref{tab:non-sequential} presents the results on non-sequential datasets.
+It can be observed that AMEIR-I (DeepFM backbone with interactions explored by AMEIR) consistently surpasses competitive hand-crafted baselines xDeepFM and FibiNet as well as AutoML-based baselines AutoCross and AutoFIS on different tasks over multiple runs, validating the efficacy of interaction exploration in Step~2.
+Moreover, our method gains remarkable improvement over AMEIR-I and exceeds AutoCTR when combining explored interactions with the SE connection (AMEIR-B) and MLP investigation (AMEIR-C).
+The result verifies the design of both the backbone and search subspaces.